rafaelcamaram/sketch-web/README.md

 $ npm start
 ```

-Then, you'll get a working version of Sketch Cloud (Sketch Frontend Coding Test) running in your port 3000 (or in any other if the first one was already taken).
+Then, you'll get a working version of *Sketch Web* running in your port 3000 (or in any other if the first one was already taken).

 ---